-Church of St. David in Laleston was erected at the turn of the thirteenth and fourteenth centuries, when the nave and the presbytery were built.
-The tower and the porch were added during the late Middle Ages.
-In 1871, the Victorian restoration of the building was carried out, during which, among other things, the windows of the nave and the chancel were replaced.
+Church of St. David in Laleston was built at the turn of the thirteenth and fourteenth centuries, when the nave and the presbytery were built.
+The tower and porch were added in the late Middle Ages.
+In 1871, a Victorian renovation of the building was carried out, during which, among other things, the windows of the nave and the chancel were replaced.

-The church consists of a rectangular nave, a narrower, rectangular chancel on the east side and a tower from the west.
-The latter, from the south-east, has a prominent turret housing a staircase.
-It is topped with a parapet on corbels, crenelage and gargoyles in the corners.
-To the nave from the south side the porch was placed, which protects inside an interesting, gothic, ogee portal.
+The church consists of a rectangular nave, a narrower, rectangular chancel on the eastern side and a four-sided tower on the west side.
+The latter from the south-east has a prominent projecting turret with a staircase.
+It is topped with a parapet mounted on corbels, battlement and gargoyles in the corners.
+A porch was attached to the nave on the south side, protecting inside an interesting, Gothic portal crowned with a ogee arch.
 Inside the church, a medieval roof truss has been preserved.